 Results & deliverables:

-The information and data collected via the online survey, the data collection process and the interviews will feed into the making of a report to be published by the OECD.
-A joint OECD-EARTO event may be organised around the publication of this report.
+The information and data collected via the online survey, the data collection process, the interviews and the workshop will feed into the making of a report to be published by the OECD early 2022.

 Read the full Study’s Terms of References